We manage a number of woodlands and plantations throughout Derbyshire.

 Bluebell Wood Local Nature Reserve

-Our job is to look after this special place and at the same time make sure everyone can share it – quite a balancing act.
-The site was designated as a Local Nature Reserve in 2007 in recognition of its importance for both wildlife and people.
+Bluebell Wood site was designated as a Local Nature Reserve in 2007 in recognition of its importance for both wildlife and people.
+It has a variety of habitats in a compact site.

 Frith Wood is a wildlife haven where you can enjoy wandering woodland paths, through the meadow and around the pond.